bartificer/programming-by-stealth/docs/pbs49.md

 }
 ```

-With the exception of a little re-wording in the JSDoc comments, no changes are needed to either the `bartificer.ca.Cell` or `bartificer.ca.Automaton` classes.
+With the exception of a little rewording in the JSDoc comments, no changes are needed to either the `bartificer.ca.Cell` or `bartificer.ca.Automaton` classes.

 While no changes were needed to the two main classes themselves, huge changes needed to be made to their QUnit test modules.
 Each test that used a state had to be updated from using a dummy value like `true` to using an instance of `bartificer.ca.State`.
-Again, I’m not going to clutter this post by pasting in a copy of the test suite, it’s available on GitHub.
+Again, I’m not going to clutter this post by pasting in a copy of the test suite.
+It’s available on GitHub.

 Finally, we need to update the `sample.html` page.
 Specifically, we need to update the initialisation, step, and render functions so they use each state’s `.value()` function to get at a state’s underlying value, and return `bartificer.ca.State` objects as appropriate.